 The Metropolitan Council’s Citizen Assisted Monitoring Program, or CAMP, is an opportunity for citizens to become more aware of the lakes in their communities.
 Volunteers monitor their lake every other week from April through October.
 The process takes a maximum of two hours a session.

 The Commission, through CAMP, provides training and all supplies and equipment.
 Volunteers provide their time, a boat, and freezer space to store their water samples for short periods of time.
 No special skills are required other than the ability to handle a boat.
 Volunteers collect water samples, record water temperature and Secchi depth, and record their observations about lake appearance, odor, and suitability for recreation.
-Teal Lake in Maple Grove was monitored through CAMP in 2020.

 Contact the Commission’s administrative office, virtualoffice@jass.biz, if you would like to monitor your lake.